Are you in a book club? Are you looking for new books to discuss?

 Not a part of a book club?
 Are you interested in discussing new books?

 The Willard Library "Brown Bag" Book Club (previously title "Book Club") reads both non-fiction and fiction from a wide variety of backgrounds both local and international.
 Willard welcomes you to participate on the first Thursday of every month!
 We encourage you to enjoy your lunch while you enjoy good company and discussion.

-In response to COVID-19, Brown Bag Book Club meetings are being rescheduled.
-Please visit Hoopla Digital and Libby/Overdrive to keep up with our book club picks.
+In response to COVID-19, Brown Bag Book Club meetings are on hold.

 Summary: "A Dog Called Hope is the incredible story of a service dog who brought a devastated warrior back from the brink and taught him how to be a true father.
 It is the story of Napal, who built bridges between his wheelchair-bound battle buddy and the rest of able-bodied humankind.
 It is the story of Jason, who found life’s true meaning with the help of his faithful companion.
 Humorous, intensely moving, and uplifting, Jason and Napal’s heartwarming tale will brighten any day and lift every heart."

 - Future Home of the Living God by Louise Erdrich

 Summary: "The world as we know it is ending.
 Evolution has reversed itself, affecting every living creature on earth.
 Science cannot stop the world from running backwards, as woman after woman gives birth to infants that appear to be primitive species of humans.
 Twenty-six-year-old Cedar Hawk Songmaker, adopted daughter of a pair of big-hearted, open-minded Minneapolis liberals, is as disturbed and uncertain as the rest of America around her.
 But for Cedar, this change is profound and deeply personal.
 She is four months pregnant."

 - The Honey Bus by Meredith May